 Boiler Bottom Ash (BBA) BBA is the larger ash particles that cannot rise and falls down into a pan below the boiler where it is quenched in water.
 The ash is therefore captured wet.
 The ash and water forming a slurry can be thickened to an optimal density before it is transported to site by means of pumping.
 BBA constitutes approximately 10-20% of the coal ash.
 Environment The surroundings (biophysical, social and economic) within which humans exist and that are made up of i. the land, water and atmosphere of the earth; ii. micro-organisms, plant and animal life; iii. any part or combination of (i) and (ii) and the interrelationships among and between them; and iv. the physical, chemical, aesthetic and cultural properties and conditions of the foregoing that influence human health and wellbeing.
 Environmental Impact Assessment (EIA) A study of the environmental consequences of a proposed course of action.
 Environmental Impact Report Assessment (EIR) A report assessing the potential significant impacts as identified during the Scoping phase.
 Environmental impact An environmental change caused by some human act.
 Environmental Management Programme (EMP) A document that provides procedures for mitigating and monitoring environmental impacts, during the construction, operation and decommissioning phases.
-Expansion "Expansion" means the modification, extension, alteration or upgrading of a facility, structure or infrastructure at which an activity takes place in such a manner that the capacity of the facility or the footprint of the activity is increased.
 General waste "General waste" means waste that does not pose an immediate hazard or threat to health or to the environment, and includes: (a) domestic waste; (b) building and demolition waste; (c) business waste; (d) inert waste; or (e) any waste classified as non-hazardous waste in terms of the regulations made under section 69, and includes non-hazardous substances, materials or objects within the business, domestic, inert or building and demolition wastes.
 Hazardous waste "Hazardous waste" means any waste that contains organic or inorganic elements or compounds that may, owing to the inherent physical, chemical or toxicological characteristics of that waste, have a detrimental impact on health and the environment and includes hazardous substances, materials or objects within the business waste, residue deposits and residue stockpiles.
 Lagoon "Lagoon" means the containment of waste in excavations and includes evaporation dams, earth cells, sewage treatment facilities and sludge farms Pulverised Fuel Ash (PFA) PFA rises with the furnace gasses and is collected by electrostatic precipitators in, or, before the stacks or chimneys of the power station.
 The ash is therefore captured dry and is commonly referred to as fly ash.
 The ash can be conditioned by adding small amounts of moisture to ease handling by mechanical means and to reduce dust before it is transported to the deposition facility usually by troughed conveyors.
 PFA constitutes approximately 80% to 90% of the coal ash.
 Public Participation Process A process of involving the public in order to identify needs, address concerns, in order to contribute to more informed decision making relating to a proposed project, programme or development.
-A procedure for determining the extent of and approach to an EIA, used to focus the Scoping EIA to ensure that only the significant issues and reasonable alternatives are examined in detail.
+Scoping A procedure for determining the extent of and approach to an EIA, used to focus the EIA to ensure that only the significant issues and reasonable alternatives are examined in detail.
+Scoping Report A report describing the issues identified.
+Supernatant water Clear water that lies above a sediment or precipitate.